 Extensive marsh die-back has also been documented along the main channel of Elkhorn Slough over the past 60 years, in areas that were never diked.
 Marsh cover has decreased, unvegetated pannes have opened, and tidal creeks have widened.
 Our stratigraphy, field monitoring, and modeling suggest that this “marsh drowning” has complex causes (Van Dyke 2011, Watson 2011, Van Dyke 2012).
 The creation of an artificial mouth to the estuary to accommodate Moss Landing Harbor is one major contributing factor, leading to dramatic initial die-back in the 1950s and decreasing long-term resilience of the marshes to sea level rise, by lowering their position in the tidal frame.
 The harbor has resulted in tidal scour of banks and mudflats adjacent to the marshes (Aiello & Endris 2012).
 However, the harbor alone does not appear to explain the on-going marsh loss observed in past decades.
 Rather, subsidence of the marsh plain appears to be a major contributor to current marsh drowning (Gillespie et al. 2011, Wasson et al. 2012).
 This subsidence may be driven, at least in part, by decreased root biomass or increased below-ground decomposition rates resulting from poor water quality related to high nutrient loading and eutrophic conditions.
-We are currently further exploring the relative role of different factors in causing current marsh drowning at Elkhorn Slough, in order to inform development of robust marsh conservation and restoration strategies (Watson et al. 2011c, Watson 2012).
+We are currently further exploring the relative role of different factors causing current marsh drowning at Elkhorn Slough, in order to inform development of robust marsh conservation and restoration strategies (Watson et al. 2011c, Watson 2012).
 A working group of experts recently put together a consensus statement about factors that contribute to salt marsh loss along the main channel of Elkhorn Slough (Callaway et al. 2012).

 Future of Elkhorn Slough’s salt marshes